-Data from Pharmawand - Curated by Toby Galbraith - Date added 16 July 2017
+Data from Pharmawand - Curated by Marshall Pearce - Date added 16 July 2017

 The FDA’s Oncologic Drugs Advisory Committee voted 17-0 to recommend approval for ABP 215, a biosimilar for bevacizumab (Avastin) manufactured by Amgen and Allergan, to treat a range of solid tumors.
 The committee determined that ABP 215 is highly similar to bevacizumab and there is no clinically meaningful difference between the two drugs.